frenicohansen/mattermost-armv64/README.md

 ```
 ## This domain must be a live domain (FQDN) that points to the server where Mattermost is installed.
 DOMAIN=mm.example.com

-## This will be 'mattermost-enterprise-edition' or 'mattermost-team-edition' based on the version of Mattermost you're installing.
-MATTERMOST_IMAGE=mattermost-enterprise-edition
-MATTERMOST_IMAGE_TAG=5.36
 ```